Agentic Software Engineering: Foundational Pillars and a Research Roadmap: From Agency to Autonomy: A Hierarchical Framework for AI in SE

 \subsection{Level 5: General Domain Autonomy [SE 5.0]}

-\begin{itemize}[leftmargin=*,nosep] \item \textbf{Core Function:} Maps a general technical mandate (e.g., ``ensure all our systems are robust'') to a domain-specific technical mandates for any unfamiliar domain it encounters. \item \textbf{Example Technology Manifestations:} The overarching challenge of domain autonomy lies in scaling this fused capability: consistently achieving deep, specialized expertise across the full spectrum of technology domains (e.g., server backends, embedded systems) and quality attributes (e.g., performance, reliability, accessibility, security), transitioning from the domain-specific Level 4.
-As such, general domain autonomy currently is at the conceptual/research stage, i.e., it does not yet exist. \item \textbf{Car Autonomy Parallel (SAE Level 5):} Full Driving Automation.
+\begin{itemize}[leftmargin=*,nosep] \item \textbf{Canonical Use Case:} Maps a general technical mandate (e.g., ``ensure all our systems are robust'') to domain-specific technical mandates for any unfamiliar domain it encounters. \item \textbf{Example Technology Manifestations:} The overarching challenge of domain autonomy lies in scaling this fused capability: consistently achieving deep, specialized expertise across the full spectrum of technology domains (e.g., server backends, embedded systems) and quality attributes (e.g., performance, reliability, accessibility, security), transitioning from the domain-specific Level 4.
+As such, general domain autonomy is currently at the conceptual/research stage, i.e., it does not yet exist. \item \textbf{Car Autonomy Parallel (SAE Level 5):} Full Driving Automation.
 A Level 5 car can travel anywhere on any road, in all conditions.
 Likewise, a Level 5 SE can apply its high-autonomy capabilities to any technical challenge, regardless of its technology stack and domain, becoming a truly generalized expert. \end{itemize}

 While this framework outlines a complete trajectory toward the ultimate goal of \textbf{Autonomous SE} (Levels 4.0 and 5.0), the immediate, industry-defining challenge lies in mastering the \textbf{Agentic SE} era (aka SE 3.0).
-The transition from Level 2.0 to Level 3.0 is not merely an incremental step; it represents a fundamental shift in the human-computer relationship, introducing immense complexity in workflow orchestration, trust, and verification.
-Before the community can realistically pursue full autonomy, we must first establish the disciplined practices that are required to manage goal-agentic systems.
+The transition from Level 2.0 to Level 3.0 represents more than an incremental step; it fundamentally shifts the human-computer relationship, introducing immense complexity in workflow orchestration, trust, and verification.
+Before the community can realistically pursue full autonomy, we must first establish the disciplined practices required to manage goal-agentic systems.
 Therefore, the SASE vision presented in this paper is focused squarely on the artifacts, processes, and tools necessary to successfully engineer trustworthy software within the SE 3.0 (aka Agentic SE) era.